nilam-10/fire-detection/README.md

 ## 📂 Project Structure

-- `data/`: Contains the raw and processed datasets (excluded from git).
+- `data/`: Directory for datasets (excluded from git due to size).
+- `extract_data.py`: Script to extract the raw zip files.
-- `prepare_data.py`: Script to extract, convert, and merge datasets into YOLO format.
+- `prepare_data.py`: Script to convert and merge datasets into YOLO format.
 - `train_yolo.py`: Script to train the YOLOv8 model.
 - `detect_yolo.py`: Real-time inference on local video/webcam.
 - `detect_yolo_youtube.py`: Inference on YouTube videos.